demirantay/books/important/stutz-tools.md

 You have to pay him attention for your entire life.

+P.S.
+The Sick Shadow is unlike the other Shadow figures (Inferrior, Evil).
+We can bond to these Shadows with words as well as feelings.
+But the Sick Shadow doesn’t lend itself to words; it only connects energetically, through feelings.
+Sick shadow is sacraficial in a world with no light.

 ## 🖼 The Snapshot

 > To free yourself from the illusion of perfection.